 3. Company Description

-This ambiguously labeled section begins with vital information such as your business’s registered name, the addresses of all physical locations, and the names of key people in the company.
+This ambiguously labeled section begins with vital information such as your business’s registered name, the addresses of all physical locations, and key people’s names in the company.
 You can finish off with your company’s history/origin and how it relates to your business model and products/services.

 4. Market Analysis